dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

   _Note:_ Validating email addresses can be tricky.
 Even if you follow the above guidelines, it may still not be valid, so feel free to get clever and find interesting ways to ensure a truly valid address. **_Extra credit will be given for any additional checks that correctly validate the address._**

 *   _Password:_
-    *   This should have a minimum of 8 characters.
+    *   This should have a minimum of 10 characters maximum of 16.
-    *   Any characters are valid.
+    *   Any characters are valid except space characters.
     *   Passwords are CASE SENSITIVE.
 That is, "ABC" is different from "abc".

 *   _Confirm password:_  Should make sure that it is the same as the password.

 *   _Full Name_ The users full name.
 Should only allow letters.
-No more than 30 characters.
+No more than 30 characters minimun of 2 characters.

 **Viewing and editing registration data**